 - Tiger vs. Roger

 - Begins with a comparison of Tiger Woods and Roger Federer.
 Tiger singularly focused and was hell-bent on breaking all records and being the best in the world whereas Roger played every sport and his highest aspiration in tennis was to some day, maybe, playing Wimbledon.

 - There has been increasing evidence that a broader range of experiences and sports which delays specializing in any one field or sport actually improves performance.
 It takes time and delays initial success but developing a broader range of expertise makes you better off in the long run.

 - The most effective learning is in fact slow and seems inefficient but it helps you make connections and deeply ingrain the lessons.

-- The danger with becoming too specialize is that you become a man with a hammer where everything looks like a nail went all you need to do is stand up and look at the field right next to you to find your solution
+- The danger with becoming too specialized is that you become a man with a hammer where everything looks like a nail.
+Rather, all you need to do is stand up and look at the field right next to you to find your solution

 - The challenge is maintaining an interdisciplinary mindset breath and range in a world that demands and rewards high specialization.
 However, in our ever increasingly complex and fast-moving world, there is an increased need for people with “range” – those who are multidisciplinary and can see problems and solutions from many different angles